ibm-mas/cli/docs/commands/provision-roks.md

 ### Worker Node Configuration (Required):
 - `--worker-count ROKS_WORKERS` Number of worker nodes to provision
-- `--worker-flavor ROKS_FLAVOR` The flavour of worker node to use
+- `--worker-flavor ROKS_FLAVOR` The flavour of worker node to use (e.g. b3c.16x64.300gb)
+- `--worker-zone ROKS_ZONE` IBM Cloud zone where the cluster should be provisioned. (e.g. dal10)

 ### GPU Support (Optional):
 - `--gpu-worker-count GPU_WORKERS` Number of GPU worker nodes to provision